Big Brother (Portuguese TV series)

 In 2010, TVI aired the first season of Secret Story – Casa dos Segredos franchise.
 The show based on the original French version of Secret Story.

 In 2013, after 11 years, TVI aired the third celebrity version of Big Brother, titled Big Brother VIP.

 In 2020, TVI brought Big Brother to life to his first civilian series since 2003.
 During this new season, the show had a quarantine phase at the beginning, called BB ZOOM, where every housemate had to be isolated in one hotel room due to COVID-19.
 The contestants had to pass two negative tests to enter the Big Brother house.

+During the 2020 season, the official Big Brother app was launched, developed by Portuguese technology company Magycal in partnership with TVI.
+The app featured a voting system, real-time content, video highlights and discussion chats about the contestants, setting a record for the highest number of votes in TVI's history.

 After the end of Big Brother 2020, the network renewed the reality show for a sixth season calling it Big Brother: A Revolução, starting in September 2020 with its original host Teresa Guilherme.